FAC-Sixteen/BBFS-todo/readme.md

 Type `npm test` to run tests on all the functions contained in the `todoFunctions` object.
 These are the functions that make the to-do list work.

-To see the to-do list in action, either open the index.html file locally or see it on GitHub pages: [link here].
+To see the to-do list in action, either open the index.html file locally or see it on GitHub pages: https://fac-sixteen.github.io/BBFS-todo/.

 ## User journey: